CJones-Optics/ChiCurate/README.md

 this, but it may be useful to optimise.

 ### `config.yaml`
-This file is used to configure the model used and the batch size of the articles considered.
+This file is used to configure the model used, the batch size of the articles considered and the colour theme of the output.

 #### Choice of Model
 The choice of model will have a massive impact on the models performance.
 Larger